 And Speaking Of Liberating

 I wanted to share a note that Laura McLoughlin, a member of the HerMoney community wrote to me recently.
 About 6 months ago, she was one of the first participants in our 8-week FinanceFixx group coaching program.
 (Next session: September 13!)
-She decided to stick with it after the course ended, joining FixxPlus (which is what we call our ongoing maintenance) and she just recently used the free matching service we offer with Wealthramp to find herself a financial advisor with whom to work one-on-one.
+She decided to stick with it after the course ended, joining FixxPlus (which is what we call our ongoing maintenance).
+We couldn’t be happier she found a path that worked for her.

 She wrote: “I am pivoting armed with so much quality information you have each taught me.
 Your guidance has prepared me for this next phase.
 I take this knowledge into the horizon and own my successes, an entire new world, the world of personal finance, has deepened for me.
 I’m exploring it in such a new way now.
 I’m departing FinanceFixx Plus confident and curious, accountable and aware.
 What more can I ask for?”